raspberrypilearning/active-assistant/en/step_1.md

 This assistant lets you improve your upper body strength by hanging from a low bar (no dangerous heights, please!) for a time you can set.

-+ **Download** the code to your micro:bit and run it on batteries.
++ **Download** the code to your micro:bit and run it on batteries
-+ The default hang time is 10 seconds.
++ The default hang time is 10 seconds
-+ Set a hang time goal: Press Button A to increase the time goal by one second and Button B to decrease it.
++ Set a hang time goal: press Button A to increase the time goal by one second and Button B to decrease it
-+ Put the micro:bit in your pocket and, when you are ready, shout "GO"!
++ Put the micro:bit in your pocket and, when you are ready, shout "GO!"
-+ The micro:bit will sense the loud sound and start a timer, beeping every second.
++ The micro:bit will sense the loud sound and start a timer, beeping every second
-+ When you release from the bar, the micro:bit will sense a free fall event and show if you have met your hang time goal.
++ When you release from the bar, the micro:bit will sense a free-fall event and show if you have met your hang time goal
 + If your hang time was longer than the longest hang time since the micro:bit was powered on, you will also see a stick figure icon!
-+ You can see the longest hang time by pressing Buttons A+B together.
++ You can see the longest hang time by pressing Buttons A+B together
 + Click the micro:bit logo at the top to restart the simulator!

 </div>